Child, Family and Community Studies - Career Pathway Certificate of Completion (CPCC)

 Upon successful completion of the program, students will be able to:

-1. Support early learning by understanding primary theories used in early childhood development and education.
+1. Demonstrate understanding of primary theories used in early childhood development and education to support early learning.

 2. Demonstrate knowledge of the complexities which influence children’s learning and development, including social, culture, psychological, historical, and economic considerations.